B2B Marketing: Turn Prospects into Customers with Buyer Personas

 4. You could discover that your business has more capabilities than you previously knew.

 Throughout this process of understanding your ideal customer and how to cater to their needs best, you will discover that your business can accomplish more than you ever knew was possible.
 A buyer persona can reveal what was missing in your marketing strategy and open a gateway to new ideas.
 You will be able to learn new customer challenges and become the solution.
 This may require you to change tactics in some situations, which forces you to obtain more skills.
-These skills may be of use in later marketing scenarios, which adds to your overall list of capabilities.
+These skills may be useful in later marketing scenarios, adding to your overall list of capabilities.

 Interested in learning more about crafting the perfect buyer persona?
 Learn more here.